solarwinds/solarwinds-apm-ruby/yardoc_frontpage.md

-# Welcome to the AppOpticsAPM Ruby Gem
+# Welcome to the SolarWindsAPM Ruby Gem

 The solarwinds_apm gem provides automatic tracing and metrics for Ruby applications.